stevezaluk/subdivision/README.md

     -w [directory] : Do a directory walk

   Walk Options:
-    --dry-run : Do everything except formatting
+    -j, --json : Use a json file instead of command line arguments --dry-run : Do everything except formatting
     --file-regex [regex] : Use only files that match this regex --folder-regex [regex] : Use only directories that match this regex